Bubobubobubobubo/sonic_pipe/README.md

 * `history x y`: print history from x to y.

 A new file will be written in your `.sonic-pi/sonic_pipe_sessions/` folder.
 Sessions are named using the current time.
 Sessions are saved by default on exit, using the `[date]-endofsession` tag.
 This will ensure that you always keep an history of your code during improvisations.
 The `purge-history` command can be used to purge the `sonic_pipe_sessions` folder.

+# TODO

+* Package as a CLI.
+* Allow one-shot usage from the command-line.